In the third part of my Top Secret Underground War Bunkers series, I visit the Battle of Britain Bunker in Uxbridge, West London.

-The Battle of Britain Bunker was the home of RAF Fighter Command's No.11 Group Operations Room during the Second World War, the room from which the Battle of Britain was coordinated.
+The Battle of Britain Bunker served as the operational hub for RAF Fighter Command’s No.11 Group during the Second World War, where the coordination of the Battle of Britain took place.

-In response to the growing threat from Nazi Germany, RAF Fighter Command had already been established back in July 1936 under the leadership of Air Marshal Sir Hugh Dowding who had considered building an underground operations room as early as 1936.
+In response to the growing threat from Nazi Germany, RAF Fighter Command was established in July 1936, under the leadership of Air Marshal Sir Hugh Dowding.
+Dowding had even considered the need for an underground operations room as early as that same year.

 The war ended with the armistice of 14 August 1945, though many say that the official end date was on 2 September 1945 with the formal surrender of Japan.